-BatControl software is available for the LAB-GSS and CON-DSS, allowing you to investigate a variety of performance issues.
+BatControl software is available for the G5-RSS, LAB-GSS and CON-DSS, allowing you to investigate a variety of performance issues.
 Standard cycling tests are provided to automate battery research, with the ability to program user specific variations.
 You can also explore lifetime tests, system degradation analysis, shot and burst overload tests and the effects of different user behaviour on performance.

 For simple battery simulation, DC sources such as the LAB-SMP and LAB-HP have a constant power mode.
 This replicates the standard discharge curve of a battery pack.
 An adjustable resistance mode is also provided.
 The optional SD card allows V/I and V/W relationships to be programmed, along with voltage and current limits against time.

-If you need modules to emulate different sized battery packs, we would recommend the BatSim GUI which is available for LAB-TC, LAB-GSS and CON-DSS systems.
+If you need modules to emulate different sized battery packs, we would recommend the BatSim GUI which is available for G5-RSS, LAB-GSS and CON-DSS systems.
 This allows you to program almost every electrical characteristic including number of cells, energy capacity, cut-off limits, chemistry type and nominal voltage.

 Feeding Losses in Dynamometers